Frequently Asked Questions

 Advanced command line options

-There are many interesting options that are not available in the launcher program, like using different image filters, reducing memory usage (slow hardware), using different color depths (256 colors, 16 bpp, 32 bpp), etc. Open a console/terminal and type:
+There are a few interesting options that are not directly available to the user, such as: reducing memory usage (slow hardware), using different color depths (256 colors, 16 bpp, 32 bpp), disabling musics, etc. Open a console/terminal and type:

 opensonic --help